HomeHomeseparatorThe Complete Generative AI Guide: Power, Potential, & Ethics

 a.
 Tailored travel suggestions

-Generative AI can comb through a customer’s past behavior, buying history, and preferences to understand what they truly like and suggest vacation ideas that have a higher chance of appealing to them and compelling them to actually complete their bookings.
+AI in travel, especially generative AI, can comb through a customer’s past behavior, buying history, and preferences to understand what they truly like and suggest vacation ideas that have a higher chance of appealing to them and compelling them to actually complete their bookings.

 b.
 Streamlined and personalized itineraries